Political situation Ambitious goals, widespread corruption

 The current constitution, which entered into force in 2010, includes a set of fundamental rights and provides for the restructuring of Kenya's centralist state into a decentralised republic.
 The decentralisation process has already produced results: medical care and public services have improved in many counties.

-In 2008 the Kenyan government published its “Vision 2030” development strategy, the objective of which is to transform Kenya into “a newly industrialising, middle-income country” by the year 2030.
-A series of five-year plans (currently the Third Medium Term Plan 2018 – 2022) are serving to implement the strategy.
-The government is making efforts to dovetail its national strategy with the global development goals of the 2030 Agenda.
+In 2008, the Kenyan government published its “Vision 2030” development strategy, the objective of which is to transform Kenya into “a newly industrialising, middle-income country” by the year 2030.
+The government is making efforts to dovetail its national strategy with the Sustainable Development Goals of the 2030 Agenda.

 The human rights situation in Kenya is comparatively good.
 However, human rights organisations criticise the excessive use of force by security forces.
-And basic rights are also violated in the violent conflicts that erupt between various ethnic communities.
+Violations of fundamental rights also occur in violent conflicts between ethnic communities.

-Kenya has a comparatively open media landscape and an active civil society.
-In the run-up to the elections in 2017, however, journalists and bloggers who reported on sensitive issues such as corruption, land distribution or security faced attempts at intimidation, arbitrary arrests and incidents of physical violence.
-And civil society organisations that take a critical stance frequently find themselves facing restrictions placed on them by the authorities.
+Kenya has a comparatively open media landscape and an active and critical civil society.
+However, there have been repeated instances of intimidation.
+Journalists and bloggers who report on sensitive issues such as corruption, land distribution and security must fear arbitrary arrests and incidents of physical violence.
+Civil society organisations that take a critical stance find themselves facing restrictions placed on them by the authorities.